 Learning to code provides kids with more than just the skills required for programming jobs.
-Coding is not only a practical, but it has multiple professional and recreational applications.
+Coding is not only a practical skill, but it has multiple professional and recreational applications.
 It also teaches organization, patience, planning, and attention to detail, skills which apply to all areas of life.

 We have a range of coding books, sent to us for review by DK Canada over the last year, and here are our